 As above and seen primarily in Rioja, where some years ago it was introduced with the idea of applying it purely to the very top producers.
 Unfortunately, this provoked so much jealousy and back-biting that virtually all Rioja is now DOCa!

 Beyond this, specific mention should be made of Cava, which is the only DO based on winemaking method (in essence these are sparkling wines made by the traditional method) rather than geography.

 The final two categories worthy of note, and the most recent, are Vinos de Pago and Vinos de Pago Calificada (pago is the Spanish term for vineyard).
 These apply to single vineyard sites with a unique microclimate and outstanding quality record.

-There are to date 63 DOs, and laudable as the system may be, there is one major downside to autonomies running the system.
+There are more than 70 DOs, and laudable as the system may be, there is one major downside to autonomies running the system.
 This is that DO status can be awarded as an encouragement rather than as a recognition of real efforts, improvement and progress.
 The Canary Islands, for instance, have an astonishing nine DOs, and yet surprisingly few wines of real quality and interest, beyond a handful of quite delightful dry and dessert whites made from the malvasía variety.
 By the same token, Rioja is now administered by no fewer than three autonomous governments: the region of Alavesa by the Basques, Alta by La Rioja, and Baja by that of Navarra.